Computing the bound of an Ore polynomial. Applications to factorization: Other approaches to factorization

+The factorization of Ore polynomials over a finite field $\mathbb{F}$ is developed in \cite{Giesbrecht:1998} and \cite{Caruso/LeBorgne:2017}.
+Both references treat the pure automorphism case because, as $\mathbb{F}$ has no nonzero derivations, by a change of variable, we may reduce the problem to a ring \(R = \mathbb{F}[X;\sigma]\), where $\sigma$ is an automorphism of $\ffield$ of order $\mu$.
+Given $f \in R$ with $\rgcd{f}{X} = 1$, we remind the reader that Algorithm \ref{generalfactorization} consists of two steps: first we compute a rough decomposition $f = g_1 \cdots g_r$ from the complete factorization of the bound $f^* = \pi_1 \cdots \pi_r$ over $\mathbb{F}^{\sigma}[X^{\mu}]$, and then we factorize each $g_i$ with $g_i^* =\pi_i$ by finding zero-divisors in some simple finite algebras over the splitting field of $\pi_i \in \mathbb{F}^{\sigma}[X^{\mu}]$.
+For this second step, we may use any of the algorithms in \cite{Ronyai:1987,Giesbrecht:1998,Caruso/LeBorgne:2017}.

+In \cite{Giesbrecht:1998} the technique of factorization is based on the results of Ronyai \cite{Ronyai:1987} for finding zero divisors in any finite-dimensional algebra over a finite field.
+Concretely, for any polynomial $f\in R$ of degree $n\in \mathbb{N}$, the so-called eigenring $\mathcal{E}(Rf)$ \cite[\S 0.4]{Cohn:1971} is constructed.
+Recall that this eigenring is isomorphic to the endomorphism ring of the left $R$--module $R/Rf$.
+Then, a non-trivial zero divisor in $\mathcal{E}(Rf)$, as an algebra over the subfield of invariants $K=\ffield^\sigma$, provides a non-trivial decomposition of $f = gh$.
+The process is then applied to each of the factors $g, h$, including the computation of the structure constants of each of the eigenrings $\mathcal{E}(Rg)$ and $\mathcal{E}(Rh)$.
+The run-time needed for computing a complete factorization of $f$ belongs to $\bigO^\sim(n^4)$.
+This method is translatable to other contexts whenever the invariant subfield, the eigenring and the algorithm for finding zero divisors in it are computable, see next subsection below.

-\begin{remark} In the rest of this paper we shall understand that Berlekamp's algorithm is used to factorize commutative polynomials over finite fields.
+We shall understand that Berlekamp's algorithm is used to factorize commutative polynomials over finite fields.
 Actually, we also assume the use of the basic operational algorithms whose complexity is calculated in Section \ref{complexity} in a more general setting than the finite field case.
-Although there are faster algorithms for computing these calculations (see, for instance, \cite{vonzurGathen/Panario:2001}, for faster factorization algorithms, or Karatsuba's product), our aim here is to compare our method with the one in \cite{Giesbrecht:1998}, and show an alternative factorization algorithm which reduces the complexity with respect to the degree of the polynomial. \end{remark}
+Although there are faster algorithms for computing these calculations (see, for instance, \cite{vonzurGathen/Panario:2001}, for faster factorization algorithms, or Karatsuba's product), our aim here is to compare our method with the one in \cite{Giesbrecht:1998}, and show an alternative factorization algorithm which reduces the complexity with respect to the degree of the polynomial.

-As usual we use $MM(m)$ to denote the number of basic operations in a field $L$ needed to multiply matrices of size $m \times m$ over $L$.

 \begin{lemma} Let $R = \ffield{}[X;\sigma]$, $\mu$ be the order of $\sigma$ and $f \in R$ with $\deg(f) = n$.
 Algorithm \emph{\texttt{FindZeroDivisor}} in \cite[\S 5]{Giesbrecht:1998} requires